Cataract Eye Surgery in Columbus, Ohio

 How do you treat cataracts?

 Vision loss from cataracts can often be corrected with prescription glasses and contact lenses.
-If you are significantly affected by cataracts, cataract replacement is one of the most common surgical procedures in the country.
+If you are significantly affected, cataract replacement is one of the most common surgical procedures in the country.

 What are intraocular lenses?